Caleb-Mantey/solid-design-principles-in-js/Readme.md

 - I - [Interface Segregation Principle](#isp)
 - D - [Dependency Inversion Principle](#dip)

-Now lets break each of the principles down and get a better understanding of each of these principles.
+Now let's break each of the principles down and get a better understanding of each of these principles.

 #### Single Responsibility Principle<a name="srp"></a>
-[view full source code](single-responsibility%20principle/) Single responsibility principle states that
+[view full source code](single-responsibility%20principle/)

+Single responsibility principle states that
 > A class should have one and only one        responsibility.
 Which means your class should have only one job.